 4.Wear a wide-brimmed hat and sunglasses to protect your face from the sun.

 What causes melasma and brown spots on the skin?

-The exact cause of melasma was not identified although doctors have identified a number of possible triggers:
+The exact cause of melasma was not identified, although doctors have identified several possible triggers:

 In pregnant women, these dark spots are often called the “mask of pregnancy” and usually last until the end of pregnancy.

 Exposure to the sun: UV exposure is considered the leading cause of melasma.
 Some medicines such as anticonvulsants can make the skin more sensitive to the sun increases the risk of developing melasma.